David Baragwanath: Career

 Baragwanath began his legal career as a member of the lawyers’ syndicate in New Zealand.
 He acted for both the prosecution and defence in major criminal cases, including murder and fraud trials.
 He was appointed Queen's Counsel in 1983 and is a former president of the New Zealand Law Commission.
 At the time of his appointment to the Court of Appeal, he was the second-longest-serving high court judge based at the High Court at Auckland, behind Hugh Williams.
 Baragwanath is also a New Zealand member of the Permanent Court of Arbitration in The Hague, and has also been a member of the Court of Appeal of Samoa.

 Baragwanath became a member of the United Nations Special Tribunal for Lebanon in March 2009.
-In October 2010, he was appointed one of four appeals judges to the Special Tribunal for Lebanon, and he was elected president of the tribunal on 10 October 2011, following the retirement of Judge Antonio Cassese.
+In October 2010, he was appointed one of four appeals judges to the Special Tribunal for Lebanon, and he was elected president of the tribunal on 10 October 2011, following the death of Judge Antonio Cassese.
 He is an overseas bencher of the Inner Temple in London.
 He was succeeded as tribunal president by Ivana Hrdličková on 1 March 2015, but remained an appeals judge.